Sakorona/SDVMods/ClimatesOfFerngill/README.md

 - ChefRude for testing and the night icon sprites (as well as better fog textures)

 ## Changelog
+v1.4.0
+- Mod split into three - moon is now Lunar Disturbances, stamina is now WeatherIllnesses.
+- fix for the weather icon in Climates.

 v1.3.4
 - Blood Moon implementation (see README notes)
 - Refactored the weather object to be easier to debug and extend